Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 Core Principles

-- Relationship First: Parenting is a continuous biological transmission of safety, not a set of techniques to fix behavior.
+- Relationship First: Parenting is a biological transmission of safety.

-- Co-Regulation: Children cannot calm themselves alone; they learn regulation by borrowing the adult's calm nervous system.
+- Co-Regulation: Children cannot calm themselves alone; they learn from you.

-- Discipline is Teaching: True discipline is about teaching responsibility and handling difficulty, not controlling or shaming.
+- Discipline is Teaching: True discipline teaches responsibility, not shame.

 The Neurobiology of Co-Regulation